LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

 `<cosponsoredLegislation>`

-Parent container for all sponsored legislation entries.
+Parent container for all sponsored bills and resolutions.
 A `<cosponsoredLegislation>` element may include the following children:
 - `<item>`
-  - Container for an individual legislative measure sponsored by the member.
+  - Container for an individual bill or resolution sponsored by the member.
 An `<item>` element may include the following children:
     - `<introducedDate>` (e.g., 2022-07-20)
-      - The date the measure was introduced.
+      - The date the bill or resolution was introduced.
     - `<type>` (e.g., SRES)
       - The type of bill or resolution.
       - Possible values are "HR", "S", "HJRES", "SJRES", "HCONRES", "SCONRES", "HRES", and "SRES".